Adricarpin/SageMaker-Pipelines/README.md

 # Overview of the project

-Before explaining the pipeline step by step, I think is crucial to first understand the plan.
+Before explaining how to build a pipeline, I think is crucial to first understand the plan.
 A little further down you will find a diagram of the pipeline that is going to be our blueprint for creating one.
 If you can understand that diagram, half of the job is done (the rest is just put it into code :see_no_evil: ).
-But, before looking at the diagram, you first need to understand a few things:
+But, before looking at the diagram, I think it would be benefitial to first understand these things:

 - Which are the steps in our pipeline
 - Which are the inputs and outputs for each step

-To understand this, We are going to look at the steps one by one summarizing what they do in an intuitive way.
+To understand this, we are going to explain in an intuitive way all steps in the pipeline:

-:ledger:NOTE: Try to remember the file names as it would be easier to you to then understand the long-awaited diagram.
+:ledger:NOTE: Try to remember the file names as it would be easier to you to then understand the diagram.

-1. **The preprocessing step**: In this step we will preprocess the raw data.
+1. **The Preprocessing Step**: In this step we will preprocess the raw data.
 Therefore, the input in this step is the raw data, and the output is the processed data (data ready for passing it to the model).
 In our project, the raw data is the "adult.csv" file, and the processed data files names will be "train.csv", "validation.csv" and "test.csv".

 2. **The Training Step**: In this step we will train the model.
 The input in this step is the processed data, in particular, the "train.csv" and "validation.csv" files.
 The output will be our trained model.
 This file is called "model.tar.gz".